Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsection{Threat Modeling Fundamentals}

-As we anticipate a machine learning audience with varying exposure to cybersecurity topics, before we present threat models related to machine generated text, it is helpful to first provide an overview of threat modeling, and characterize the approach taken in this section.
+As we anticipate an audience with varying exposure to cybersecurity topics, before we present threat models related to machine generated text, it is helpful to first provide an overview of threat modeling, and characterize the approach taken in this section.

 A basic example of a common threat model is ``a thief who wants to steal your money" \cite{shostack2014threat}.
 We can add detail to this threat model by considering more specific capabilities and objectives that such an attacker might have.
 For example, we may consider ``a thief with lockpicks who wants to steal your TV", or ``a thief who found your banking password in a database dump and wants to transfer money out of your account".
 With these threat models in mind, we can then propose mitigation strategies, such as ``install locks that are resistant to lockpicking", or ``use multi-factor authentication for online banking".
 Finally, we evaluate whether our mitigation approach is sufficient to address the threat, and consider what other threat models we might need to consider.
 Threat modeling is inherently an iterative process \cite{shostack2014threat, threatmodel_2020}.